smsummers1/e15/vhours/README.md

 ## 10. Set up a Model

-Now we need to create an **import** class so we can start creating the ability to import our Excel data file.
+Now we need to create an **import** class so we can start creating the ability to import our Excel spreadsheet.
 Maatwebsite package provides a way to build an import class.
 We will need to use this in our controller.
 Run the following command.

 ```
 $ php artisan make:import StudentsImport –-model=Student